-We provide further evidence in favor of this labor market competition channel by considering state-level variation.
+We provide further evidence in favor of the labor market competition channel by considering state-level variation.
 To this end, we assemble a novel state-level dataset on five types of protective laws: maximum hours, night work, seating, maximum weight, and minimum wage laws.
 We then correlate the introduction of these laws at the state level with the predicted political support, based on the state-level shares of the groups that should benefit from the restrictions.
 We show that the predicted political support closely aligns with the actual adoption of these laws at the state level.
-We also consider alternative explanations for the rise of protective legislation, such as the role of organized labor and state-level extensions of women's suffrage, but find that they do little to account for variation in the passage of protective legislation once we control for the labor market competition channel.
-We also consider the end of protective legislation, using state-level variation in the adoption of Equal Rights Amendments (ERA).
+We also examine additional forces that may have contributed to the rise of protective legislation, such as the role of organized labor and state-level extensions of women's suffrage.
+However, we do not find strong support for these channels, and controlling for them does not diminish the empirical support for the labor market competition channel.
+We then consider the end of protective legislation, using state-level variation in the adoption of Equal Rights Amendments (ERA).
 Since these amendments effectively eliminated gender-based labor laws, political support for ERAs amounts to opposition to protective legislation for women.
 We document a strong negative correlation between the predicted support for protective laws and state-level ERA adoption.
 These results support our argument that the labor market competition channel explains both the rise and fall of protective labor laws.